-We believe that there is a low likelihood of government support for SCF's debt and rated wholesale deposits in the event of its failure, given its current position within the Spanish market.
+There is a low likelihood of government support for SCF's debt and rated wholesale deposits in the event of its failure, given its current position within the Spanish market.
 Therefore, we do not incorporate any associated uplift in SCF's ratings.